Why are kidneys important for bone health?

 Your body needs the active form of vitamin D. Your healthcare provider will decide which type of vitamin D medicine is right for you

-Calcimimetcs are medicines often used when blood PTH, calcium and phosphorus levels are too high.
+Calcimimetcs are medicines often used when blood PTH, calcium and phosphorus levels are too high in people on dialysis.

 - Calcium supplements